 Unfortunately, Thai Iced Tea harder to find back at home, but with this recipe, you can whip up your own batch in no time.

 Not only is this recipe a healthier spin on the original, but it’s also a waistline-friendly alternative to blended coffee shop drinks.

 To make the iced tea base, you’ll need black tea bags and loose spices like cloves, star anise, and cardamom.
 For an easy shortcut, you could tea bags that already contain Thai spices.
 If you’re avoiding caffeine, go with decaffeinated black tea bags.

-We recommend making a large batch of the brewed black tea and keeping it in your fridge.
+We recommend making a large batch of brewed black tea and keeping it in your fridge.
 That way, when the craving hits, you won’t need to wait for the steeped tea to cool down.

 For extra indulgence, add a splash of canned coconut milk.
-Canned coconut milk can usually be found in the ethnic foods aisle; it’s creamier than boxed coconut milks found in the refrigerated section of the store.
+Canned coconut milk can usually be found in the ethnic foods aisle; it’s creamier than boxed coconut milk found in the refrigerated section of the store.

 • Store remaining tea in the refrigerator in an airtight container.